Paste this tag into the section of your website.

 2. No Coverage Means No Accountability

-When a tree crashes through your roof or a limb falls on your neighbor’s car, the last thing you want to hear is “Sorry, not my problem.
-"Uninsured tree cutters have no liability insurance, so you're left eating the cost if something goes wrong.
+When a tree crashes through your roof or a limb falls on your neighbor’s car, the last thing you want to hear is “Sorry, not my problem.”
+Uninsured tree cutters have no liability insurance, leaving you responsible for the costs if something goes wrong.

 At Shults Tree Service, we carry full liability insurance and workers' comp, so our customers don’t have to worry.
 We do the job right—or we make it right.
 Period.